Alankoye1/planner_application/README.md

 Maintain notable changes in a `CHANGELOG.md` once versioning begins.

 ## ❓ FAQ
-Q: Why are notifications local only?
+**Q: Why are notifications local only?**
 A: Simpler, privacy friendly, and reliable for a single daily reminder without server infrastructure.

-Q: How do I change the reminder time?
+**Q: How do I change the reminder time?**
 A: Open Notification Settings screen, tap the time picker, choose new time.

-Q: Videos open externally; can I embed them?
+**Q: Videos open externally; can I embed them?**
 A: Yes—replace the launcher screen with a `youtube_player_flutter` widget or host local MP4s and use `video_player`.

+**Q: I'm getting "Google Sign-In failed" errors.
+What should I do?**
+A: Ensure you've added the correct SHA-1 fingerprint to Firebase Console.
+Run `./gradlew signingReport` from the android folder to get your fingerprint.

+**Q: Facebook Login shows "App not active" error?**
+A: Your Facebook app is in development mode.
+Add yourself as a test user or developer in Facebook Developers Console, or make your app live for production use.

+**Q: How do I get my SHA-1 fingerprint?**
+A: Navigate to the android folder and run `./gradlew signingReport`.
+Look for the SHA1 value in the output.

 ---
 Feel free to customize this README further to reflect branding or deployment specifics.